 Have the police falsely accused you of simple assault?
-In the following blog post, I will describe 12 tactics to win a simple assault case in Pennsylvania.
+In the following blog post, I will describe 12 smart tactics to win a simple assault case in Pennsylvania.

-1. Do Not Leave the Scene of the Incident
+Do Not Leave the Scene of the Incident

 If safety permits, stay at the scene of the incident.
 If it is unsafe to remain at the scene, find the safest nearby location to wait for the police.
-Unfortunately, If you leave the area, your case becomes harder to defend in court.
+Unfortunately, if you leave the area, your case becomes harder to defend in court.

-2. Contact the Police Immediately After the Altercation
+Contact the Police Immediately After the Altercation

 You should immediately contact the police if you are the victim of a criminal assault.
 Most assault cases typically involve domestic arguments, bar fights, neighbor disputes, or road rage incidents.

 In that case, law enforcement officials will likely consider you more trustworthy and credible than the other party.
 As a result, the police will likely seek to establish that the other party committed a criminal assault against you.

 If you fail to contact the police first or do not contact them, the prosecutor will argue that this is evidence that you are guilty of assault.

 In Self Defense Cases, Identify Yourself to the Dispatcher and Immediately Inform Them That You Acted in Self-Defense